 “Pretty sure it was the robbers’ fault,” Jane replied as she tossed some ground trama root into the bubbling water.
-She carefully picked the pot up by its handle and laid it on the ground.
+She carefully picked the pot up by its handles and laid it on the ground.

 Trent shook his head.
-“Iesse wanted to go back to Balmora on the silt strider, but I’m the one who talked the Spiral into going to Pelagiad.
+“Iesse wanted to go back to Balmora on the silt strider, but I’m the one who talked the Spiral into walking to Pelagiad.
 I should’ve listened to him.
 No one robs silt striders.”

 “Dunmer could not have known,” J’dash said, his whispery voice a wheeze.
 Each of the old Khajiit’s movements seemed to bring him pain.
 He’d been getting a lot slower over the past few months—losing things, opening up late, and closing early.